-Cesarean sections are associated with a lower risk of incontinence or pelvic prolapse than vaginal deliveries, but they may present other risks.
-Large babies who weigh more than nine pounds at birth may increase the risk of nerve damage during delivery.
+Cesarean sections (C-sections) are associated with a lower risk of incontinence or pelvic prolapse than vaginal deliveries, but they may present other risks.
+Large babies who weigh more than 9 pounds at birth may increase the risk of nerve damage during delivery.

 Exercising pelvic floor muscles with Kegel exercises can help prevent bladder control problems.

 Bladder control problems might show up months to years after childbirth.
 Talk to your healthcare team if this happens to you.